SovereignCloudStack/k8s-cluster-api-provider/README.md

 ## Preparations

-The preparations are done on a deployment host, posssibly a tiny jumphost style VM, or some Linux/MacOS/WSL laptop.
+The preparations are done on a deployment host, possibly a tiny jumphost style VM, or some Linux/MacOS/WSL laptop.

 * Terraform must be installed (<https://learn.hashicorp.com/tutorials/terraform/install-cli>).